Milton Keynes: 01908 307075 | Northampton: 01604 460200 | Aylesbury: 01296 489231

 How to do a correct squat:

 If you struggle to attain reasonable depth, start from the bottom up.
-Begin kneeling, assume the bottom position of the squat and sit for a while until your feel comfortable, now rise as before.
+Begin kneeling, assume the bottom position of the squat and sit for a while until you feel comfortable, now rise as before.

 Now to add weight, make sure your bodyweight squat technique is perfect before adding weight.
 If you rush to add weight on bad technique you will undoubtedly injure yourself quickly.